NaitLee/PHFS/README.md

 ## Files

 - `_test.py`: Run a server for testing, debugging.
-It contains werkzeug's reload feature.
+It also contains werkzeug's reload feature.
 - `_test_macro.py`: Run & test a macro, by entering as argv1 in commandline.
-- `_run.py`: Run a server for deploying.
+- `_run_simple.py`: Run a simple server.
 Have no debug feature, but works on [pypy](https://www.pypy.org/) on aarch64 architecture.
+- `cgi.cgi`: For being used as a CGI application with Apache, Nginx etc.